-Where public health standards require 24hour pump operation.
-Where pumps are required to operate solar- and waste-heat-recovery pool heating systems.
+1. Where public health standards require 24-hour pump operation.

+2. Where pumps are required to operate solar- and waste-heat-recovery pool heating systems.

-N1103.8.3 Pool covers.
-Heated pools and inground permanently installed spas shall be equipped provided with a vapor-retardant pool cover on or at the water surface.
-Pools heated to more than 90°F (32°C) shall have a pool cover with a minimum insulation value of R-12.
+N1103.8.3 Covers.
+Heated pools and inground permanently installed spas shall be provided with a vapor-retardant pool cover.

-Exception: Pools deriving over 70 60 percent of the energy for heating from site-recovered energy, such as a heat pump or solar energy source computed over an operating season.
+Exception: Pools deriving over 70 percent of the energy for heating from site-recovered energy, such as a heat pump or solar energy source computed over an operating season.